 This is true.
 This example of form over substance is not what the legislatures had in mind when drafting this legislation.
 But Judge Greene, writing for the court, really didn’t look much further than the statute to answer this question.
 He noted that § 19-511 does not contain a prejudice requirement; it doesn’t reference § 19-110, and applying the prejudice rule just makes little sense given the strict procedural guidelines.
 Looking to the intent and the broad scheme of this is all very good, but it does not circumvent the plain meaning of the statute.

 I’m inclined to agree.
 Judge McDonald, bless him, disagreed with the prejudice question.
 His argument that just because the prejudice rule is not mentioned in § 19-511 does not mean insurers are relieved from showing it.
 He also argues that this is a cop-out of sorts that allows insurers to escape responsibility.

 Under the Majority Opinion, the UM insurer escapes its obligation to pay UM benefits entirely without any need to show that it suffered any disadvantage from the failure of its insured to obtain a timely consent to the settlement with the liability insurer.
 This is a windfall to the insurer and a trap for the insured.

 I agree.
 Wholeheartedly.
 As a plaintiffs’ lawyer, I’m 100% with him.
 But as an insurance law professor, I’m not sure I agree with imputing a prejudice requirement into the statute, particularly in this case, where the law is so clear and so easy to follow.

 The Big Picture

-One of the lawyers in this case was a Delaware lawyer.
+One of the lawyers, in this case, was a Delaware lawyer.
 Boy, it is tempting when you get a case that you know has money attached to it even if it is outside your jurisdiction.
-But when you do it without the assistance of local counsel, you are playing with fire.
+But when you do it without the help of local counsel, you are playing with fire.